-Shaft and Bearing Removal and Disassembly (Figure 2)
+Shaft And Bearing Removal And Disassembly (Figure 2)

-When the pump is properly operated and maintained, the bearing housing should not require disassembly.
+When the pump is properly operated and maintained, the shaft and bearings should not require disassembly.
 Disassemble the shaft and bearings only when there is evidence of wear or damage.

 SHAFT AND BEARING DISASSEMBLY IN THE FIELD IS NOT RECOMMENDED.
 THESE OPERATIONS SHOULD BE PERFORMED ONLY IN A PROPERLY-EQUIPPED SHOP BY QUALIFIED PERSONNEL.